 You can’t have missed it, even if you’ve been living under a rock for the last few weeks.

 It’s been raining constantly.
-It’s not even been very warm with a cold northerly last week.
+It’s not even been very warm with a cold northerly last week, yet the canal beyond Chalford has hardly any water in it.

 When I was a youngster living near the canal up the Chalford valley, a night of heavy rain would leave the canal with a substantial amount of water in it the following morning.